 Like some electronic products, the quality control is poor.
 Just a code reader.

 Our Thoughts - It will do the basic things that one needs.
-Looks simple, but is a good code reader.
+Looks simple, but it is a good code reader.

 Good